Best Security System Setups for Senior Citizens

 According to the American Association of Retired Persons (AARP), nearly 90% of senior citizens want to stay in their homes as they age even if they need day-to-day assistance or have ongoing health issues like early-stage Alzheimer’s or dementia.

 Unfortunately, criminals often target senior citizens as victims.
-Thieves assume older persons will not be able to hear, see, or defend themselves, which makes them an easier target.
+Thieves assume older people will not be able to hear, see, or defend themselves, which makes them an easier target.
 Also, seniors often possess high value prescription medications that make them a target for home burglaries.

 Loved ones of senior citizens who live at home tend to worry about them wandering out of the house or falling down while alone.
 The leading cause of elder injuries and death is falling, according to the CDC.